-Flow control is also mentioned as optimized production technology where the effectual flow of material is concentrated by means of the production process.
-Bottlenecks are the main aspect which the flow control philosophy focuses on.
+Flow control mentioned as an optimized production technology where the effectual flow of material concentrated utilizing the production process.
+Bottlenecks are the main aspect that the flow control philosophy focuses on.

-A simple example can be that owner who makes use of flow control process would never intend to purchase machines which have the capacity of 1000 units per hour and supply just 500 units.
+A simple example can be that the owner who makes use of the flow control process would never intend to purchase machines that have a capacity of 1000 units per hour and supply just 500 units.

-The systems are to be analysed and the lowest flow must be identified.
-The identified point must be addressed and assured that its works to its full capability.
-When maximum productivity is required, flow control plays its role.
+The systems are to analyze and the lowest flow must identify.
+The identified point must address and assured that it works to its full capability.
+When maximum productivity required, flow control plays its role.

 2. Mention the difference between unit operation and unit process?

-When a unit operation is considered changes take place in mass and concentration where energy is provided from an external source without any chemical change.
-Few examples would be evaporation, distillation, and mixing.
+When a unit operation considers changes take place in mass and concentration where energy provided from an external source without any chemical change.
+A few examples would be evaporation, distillation, and mixing.

-In the same manner, when a unit process is considered, the reactant is processed in the feed which means that reactants present in the feed are transformed to products by means of chemical reaction and with the assistance of energy being supplied to the system.
+In the same manner, when a unit process considered, the reactant processed in the feed which means that reactants present in the feed transformed to products utilizing the chemical reaction and with the assistance of energy supplied to the system.

-A solvent can be defined as a liquid which has the capability to suspend, dissolve or to take out other chemicals where they do not perform any chemical change to the material or solvent.
-The main process of solvents is to clean, apply, process or to separate materials.
+A solvent can define as a liquid that can suspend, dissolve or take out other chemicals where they do not perform any chemical change to the material or solvent.
+The main process of solvents is to clean, apply, processor to separate materials.

 4. What is material requirement planning?

-When the quantity of finished goods is provided it requires an appropriate quantity of raw materials and related components to make them.
+When the number of finished goods provided it requires an appropriate quantity of raw materials and related components to make them.

-Computerized tools that are used to handle at times materials are to be ordered in order to provide supply at a later date is called, material requirement planning system.
+Computerized tools that used to handle at times materials ordered to supply a later date called, material requirement planning system.

-When output quantities are known, then MRP is effective.
-There are a number of small business owners these days that have their own MRP system.
+When output quantities know, then MRP is effective.
+There are several small business owners these days that have their MRP system.

 The abbreviation for PCB is “Poly Chlorinated Biphenyls” and is mainly utilized for disposal issues usually in the chemical industry.

-6. What are the design considerations for a piping system in order to transfer slurries?
+6. What are the design considerations for a piping system to transfer slurries?

-The points to be considered in order to design a pipe to transfer slurries are mentioned.
+The points considered to design a pipe to transfer slurries mentioned.
 The pipe should have the capability to self-drain, in the case where self-drain isn’t possible manual draining facility should be installed.

-The other points to be mentioned is that when plugging opportunities are high, blow-out or rod-out connections must be provided in order to clear the lines.
+The other point to mention is that when plugging opportunities are high, blow-out or rod-out connections must provide to clear the lines.

-Clean-out connections must be installed on both the sides of the values for proper flushing.
+Clean-out connections must install on both the sides of the values for proper flushing.
 Access flanges must make use of T-connections.
-Flanged connections must be provided to all manifolds for easy usage.
+Flanged connections must provide to all manifolds for easy usage.

 7. Explain the third law of thermodynamics?